PreciselyData/PreciselyAPIsSDK-IOS/docs/PBDemographicsServiceApi.md

 NSString* address = @"address_example"; // The address to be searched.
 NSString* country = @"country_example"; // 3 letter ISO code of the country to be searched.Allowed values USA,CAN,GBR,AUS. (optional)
-NSString* profile = @"profile_example"; // Retrieves the sorted demographic data on the basis of pre-defined profiles that can display the top 3 or top 5 results (by location) either in ascending or descending order.Allowed values Top5Ascending,Top5Descending,Top3Ascending,Top3Descending (optional)
+NSString* profile = @"profile_example"; // Retrieves the sorted demographic data on the basis of pre-defined profiles that can display the top 3 or top 5 results (by address) either in ascending or descending order.Allowed values Top5Ascending,Top5Descending,Top3Ascending,Top3Descending (optional)
 NSString* filter = @"filter_example"; // The 'filter' parameter retrieves the demographic data based upon specified input themes. (optional)
-NSString* valueFormat = @"valueFormat_example"; // The 'valueFormat' parameter is applicable for few ranged variables where percent & count both are available and filter response based on the input value. (optional)
+NSString* valueFormat = @"PercentAsAvailable"; // The 'valueFormat' parameter is applicable for few ranged variables where percent & count both are available and filter response based on the input value. (optional) (default to PercentAsAvailable)
-NSString* variableLevel = @"variableLevel_example"; // The 'variableLevel' retrieves demographic facts in response based on the input value (optional)
+NSString* variableLevel = @"Key"; // The 'variableLevel' retrieves demographic facts in response based on the input value (optional) (default to Key)

 PBDemographicsServiceApi*apiInstance = [[PBDemographicsServiceApi alloc] init];

 // Demographics By Address.
-[apiInstance getDemographicsByAddressWithAddress:address
+[apiInstance getDemographicsByAddressV2WithAddress:address
               country:country
               profile:profile
               filter:filter